 Jimmy Lee Thrash, 72, passed away on Wednesday, February 12, 2020, at Mississippi Baptist Medical

-To send flowers in memory of Jimmy Lee Thrash , please visit our Heartfelt Sympathies Store.
+To send flowers to the family or plant a tree in memory of Jimmy Lee Thrash , please visit our Heartfelt Sympathies Store.

 Center in Jackson, Mississippi.
 He was born on December 28, 1947, in Jackson, Mississippi, to GJ and